Return to Castle Wolfenstein: Film

 A Return to Castle Wolfenstein film was announced in 2002 with Rob Cohen attached to direct.
-Little information has been available since, however, with the exception of a July 20, 2005 IGN interview.
+Little information has been available since, however, with the exception of a July 20, 2005, IGN interview.
 The interview discussed the Return to Castle Wolfenstein film with id employees.
 In the interview, Todd Hollenshead indicated that the movie was in the works, though still in the early stages.

 On August 3, 2007, Variety confirmed Return to Castle Wolfenstein, to be written and directed by Roger Avary and produced by Samuel Hadida.
-On November 2, 2012, Roger Avary has signed on to write and direct the film.
+On November 2, 2012, Roger Avary signed on to write and direct the film.
 The film is being described as a mix of Inglourious Basterds and Captain America.

 Reception

+According to review aggregator website Metacritic, Return to Castle Wolfenstein received "generally favorable" reviews.
+Several critics remarked that the game was a capable successor to Wolfenstein 3D. and on par with its contemporaries.
+However, despite high pre-release expectations that the game would be as impactful as its predecessor, others felt the game was not innovative and derivative of other titles, such as Half-Life or No One Lives Forever.
+Edge stated that despite a "lack of anything revelatory", the game embodied the shooter genre at its purest.
+Similarly, GameSpot described the game as a "pure shooter" whose appeal was in its action gameplay, but noted whilst it was "thoroughly competent and technically excellent", it was "also rather sterile and passionless", comparing the game as falling short of shooters including Serious Sam, Max Payne, or Alien vs. Predator 2.

+Many critics praised the game's graphics and implementation of the Quake III engine, particularly the representaton of the game's setting and environment.
+Eliot Fish of Hyper praised the authenticity of the game's "creepy atmosphere, nice environmental detail and excellent architecture".
+Li C. Kuo of PC Gamer similarly praised the game's "high-res textures, smooth animations and detailed character models", drawing attention to character animations, lighting effects and fire animations.